 About Me

-I am a PhD student in the Complex Data lab at McGill University, School of Computer Science under the supervision of Prof. Reihaneh Rabbany.
-I work on developing methods to detect organized activity in online escort advertisement spaces.
+I earned my PhD from McGill University, School of Computer Science, in 2025, under the supervision of Prof. Reihaneh Rabbany at Complex Data lab.
+My doctoral research focused on developing weakly supervised and graph-based methods to detect organized and suspicious activity in online platforms, particularly in online escort advertisement ecosystems.

 I graduated from International Institute of Information Technology, Bangalore, India (IIIT-B) and received my M.Tech (Master of Technology) and B.Tech (Bachelor of Technology) degrees in IT (Information Technology).